henryiii/aoc2023/README.md

 I'm trying the [advent of code](https://adventofcode.com/2023) in Rust this year to learn Rust.
-I'm not trying to be fast and place on the leaderboards (which also require working at midnight, which I'm mostly not interested in doing), I'm trying to be somewhat elegant and learn new things.
+I'm not trying to be fast and place on the leaderboards (which also require working at midnight, which I'm mostly not interested in doing), I'm trying to be somewhat elegant and learn new things in Rust.

 ## Formatting and linting